lukaspalkovic/DCS_wiki/Flight-controller-connection.md

   - find and set MAVROS_GCS_URL export as ```export MAVROS_GCS_URL="udp-b://192.168.55.1@"```
   - execute command to run mavros: ```roscd mavros && roslaunch mavros apm.launch```
   - run QGroundControl or Mission planner on host PC and it should automatically connect
+  - NOTE: if there is some issues with connecting from Windows host, there is likely problem with firewall or antivirus software

 ### UDP(through WIFI) connection
   - assumed DroneCore.Pilot assembled with WIFI card and connected to same network as host PC